TJHeuvel/rival-doc/Samples/samples-installation.md

 ![](../Images/samples-install-input-both.png)

-* A popup will appear saying the editor must be restarted.
-Click "Apply" to restart (it is important to restart now before going any further)
+* Depending on your Unity version, a popup may appear saying the editor must be restarted.
+If you get the popup, click "Apply" to restart.
+If you don't get the popup, it is advised to restart Unity anyway just to be sure (it is important to restart now before going any further)

 ![](../Images/samples-install-input-both-restart.png)